 Community Dialogues - Community Dialogues are facilitated conversations, supported by the Department of Neighborhood and Community Relations, between City departments and cultural communities as well as other under-represented groups.
 The dialogues take City staff outside of City buildings to meet various community leaders in places where communities are already meeting to talk about issues relevant to their daily lives.
-Staff returned to the communities in subsequent phases to report back on how their feedback were used in decisions-
+Staff returned to the communities in subsequent phases to report back on how their feedback were used in decisionsmaking, and brought City leaders to discuss relevant topical issues.